johnston9/la-donut/README.md

    - Bootstrap with it's grid-based format was used to create the overall framework for the site This included the primary responsiveness and overall styling of the website.
-Also specific Bootstrap features, which include the "Selectpicker", the "Navbar", "DatatTables" were used in the site.
+Also specific Bootstrap features, which include the "Selectpicker", the "Navbar", and "DataTables" were used in the site.
 1. [Django:](https://www.djangoproject.com/)
    - Django the high-level Python Web framework was used to build the app.
 1. [SQLight:](https://www.sqlite.org/index.html)